ValenClaudia/Mall-Visitor-Behavior-Classification/README.md

 # Mall-Visitor-Behavior-Classification
+Group project.
 Classification and analysis of mall visitor behavior using hierarchical clustering and KNN algorithms.